Filtering

 Tag = High Intent

-Exporting Filtered Leads
+Exporting Filtered Contacts

 After applying filters, click Export to download just the visible results.